Cedctf/wiser/README.md

 3. **Price Quote**
    Wiser fetches the live USD→crypto rate from the Pyth Network oracle.
 4. **On-Chain Transfer**
    Users can send the transaction from derived wallet (even with zero balance) and covers the gas.
-After it succeeds, Wiser charges the linked card for the crypto amount plus a low     transaction fee
+After it succeeds, Wiser charges the linked card for the crypto amount plus a low     transaction fee.

 ---